baranusluel/launchpad-mini/README.md

 # launchpad-mini
-A Python library for interacting with Novation's Launchpad Mini MIDI board.
+A collection of Python scripts for interacting with Novation's Launchpad Mini MIDI board.

+### Requirements
+Uses the Mido library: https://github.com/olemb/mido